AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 This part allows you to see all the files, grouped by folders, grouped by project.
 It is a very useful view when looking at a lot of projects.

-You can order them by clicking on the table header (Name, Ranking, Message).
+You can order them by clicking on the table header (Name, Message).

 Source view
 +++++++++++